-- 1. Turn off the headlamps and open the hood. - 2.
-Pry up the two retainer pins until they stop to release the headlamps assembly from the vehicle, then pull headlamp forward.
+1. Turn off the headlamps and open the hood.

-- 3. Disconnect the electrical connector by pushing the center tab and pulling down. - 4.
-Remove the old bulb by turning counterclockwise to unlock and pull it out.
+2. Remove two retainer pins, then pull headlamp forward.

+3. Disconnect the electrical connector.

+4. Remove the bulb retaining ring.

+5. Carefully pull old bulb out of the lamp assembly

 Handle a halogen headlamp bulb carefully and keep out of children's reach.
 Grasp the bulb only by its plastic base and do not touch the glass.
 The oil from your hand could cause the bulb to break the next time the headlamps are operated.